Moonee Ponds Creek Trail

+History

+A public meeting called by State Member of Parliament for Pascoe Vale, Kelvin Thompson in 1989 to discuss Moonee Ponds Creek's future, was attended by more than 50 people and indicated active community investment in its protection and improvement.
+The meeting formed the Moonee Ponds Creek Association as a coordinating body for five municipal councils and three Government departments.
+Melbourne Water managed the plan.
+In 1991 a twenty kilometre bike path had already developed when these proposals to restore Moonee Ponds Creek were raised, and provisions to run the path beside the Tullamarine Freeway were announced by Thompson.

 Following the path

 The path commences in Melbourne Docklands on Footscray Road near where the creek enters the Yarra River.
 The lower reaches of the path are also the route of the Capital City Trail.

 The path then follows the creek, snaking under and around the Tullamarine Freeway for several kilometres.
 There is a short on road section through Essendon along Vanberg Road.
 After Bell Street it leaves the Tullamarine Freeway and heads north on the east side of Essendon Airport through a series of parks, including Boeing and Kingsford Smith Ulm reserves.
 Passing under the large rail trestle bridge, the trail soon arrives at the Western Ring Road and the Western Ring Road Trail.

 1.3 km along to the north is Jacana Reserve, near Johnstone Street.
-By crossing a small footbridge here, one arrives at the south end of the Broadmeadows Valley and the south end of the Broadmeadows Valley Trail.
+The south end of the Broadmeadows Valley and the south end of the Broadmeadows Valley Trail are reached by crossing a small footbridge here.

-Continuing on the Moonee Ponds Creek Trail leads to Willowbrook Reserve near Mickleham Road, in Westmeadows.
+Continuing on, the Moonee Ponds Creek Trail leads to Willowbrook Reserve near Mickleham Road, in Westmeadows.
 West of Willowbrook Reserve, the path continues along the fence line of the Woodlands Historic Park, home of Living Legends.

+The north-most section in the Woodlands Historic Park is unsealed.